-Can I Insure A Vehicle Not In My Name?
+Can I Insure A Car Not in My Name?

 What is Insurable Interest?